codeforester/base/README.md

 You can either

-* specify your base location in `$HOME/.baserc`, like
+* specify your Base location in `$HOME/.baserc`, like

   BASE_HOME=/path/to/base

 * symlink `$HOME/git/base` to the right place

-You need to do this on every host where you want base.
+You need to do this on every host where you want Base.

 ## I don't want to keep my personal settings private, and not in git.
 What should I do?